Advice for Arthritis Sufferers

 Diet: Eat a healthy diet.
 There are many myths about what food is of benefit but most are unproven.
 However, there is increasing evidence that the Mediterranean diet is good for arthritis – plenty of fruit and vegetables, fish, red meat in moderation and grains and pulses.
 Omega-3 rich foods are believed to be anti-inflammatory and may help to reduce the inflammation in arthritic joints.
 The problem is that for many people the dietary intake of omega-3s has dropped to a low enough level that it could be affecting their health and hence why the Government now recommends us eating oily fish, such as salmon, mackerel or sardines, at least once a week.
 Omego-3s are also found in nuts and seeds.

 Food supplements: For those that do not eat enough Omega-3s, food supplements are an alternative.
 Another popular supplement is glucosamine.
 Glucosamine is essential for maintaining healthy cartilage but once our body stops manufacturing enough natural glucosamine, there is no edible food source.
-To encourage better joint health, I do stock these supplements at The Odiham Clinic.
+Animal studies on glucosamine have shown that cartilage damage can be both delayed and repaired.
+However, recent trials on supplementing with glucosamine for osteoarthritis are unconvincing.
+To read reviews on these trials, by Versus Arthritis, please follow the link below.

 Weight: If you are overweight this can put extra strain on your joints.
 Bear in mind that losing 2 stone in weight can reduce pain in the knee by 50%.